 When Was Ozempic First Linked to Gastrointestinal Issues?

-Medical studies from 2020 revealed that GLP-1 agonists like Ozempic could worsen diabetic gastroparesis symptoms in patients who already had this condition before taking the drug.
+Medical studies from 2020 revealed that GLP-1 agonists like Ozempic could cause an adverse reaction and worsen diabetic gastroparesis symptoms in patients who already had this condition before taking the drug.
 Although doctors can't specifically say what causes gastroparesis, the Cleveland Clinic attributes approximately one-third of reported cases to uncontrolled diabetes.

 Further studies found evidence that the drug itself actually caused the problems by slowing or stopping the stomach muscles, leading to blockages within the small intestine and GI tract.
 Gastroparesis sufferers report feeling full after eating only a small amount of food, acid reflux, nausea, vomiting, pain and bloating in the stomach and lower GI area, and a loss of appetite.
 All of these symptoms lead to weight loss, although not in a healthy way.
 The weight loss is caused by what is essentially a paralyzed stomach.